Are Extended Warranties Worth It On Household Appliances?

 When you need warranty or non-warranty service, just call (713) 574-9799 or fill out a website form to set up a convenient service appointment.

-No matter what appliance you buy, the retailer is likely to offer you an extended warranty.
+No matter what appliance you buy, the retailer will likely offer you an extended warranty.
 Should you shell out the extra money to buy it on your new range, washer, dryer, or refrigerator?

 Are Extended Warranties Necessary?